-There are two kinds of heterogeneity:
+There are three kinds of heterogeneity:

-- Composite means a sample made of several homogeneous blocks. - Profiles means permeability and porosity are continuous profiles vs. length.
+- Composite with one Pc curve means a sample made of several homogeneous blocks with only one Pc curve. - Composite with multi Pc curve means a sample made of several homogeneous blocks and each block has its own Pc curve. - Profiles means permeability and porosity are continuous profiles vs. length.
 The profiles are defined in the "load/fit data" window.

-See the "Heterogeneities" section (page 76) for details about data type and how to use heterogeneous sample in simulation.
+See the "Heterogeneities" section (page 77) for details about data type and how to use heterogeneous sample in simulation.

-"Show inertial parameters": the checkbox allows to display in this window, just below, the entries for the inertial parameters (see the "Inertial" page 81 for detail).
+"Show inertial parameters": the checkbox allows to display in this window, just below, the entries for the inertial parameters (see the "Inertial" page 83 for detail).